 A 63 year old woman died as a result of a delay in diagnosis of bowel cancer.
 Her husband was awarded:

 Discovering you have bowel cancer, (also referred to as colon cancer or colorectal cancer), can be devastating at any time.
 But if misdiagnosis or negligent delay has occurred it can be even more difficult to deal with.
-Thankfully most NHS patients receive excellent care when they need visit their doctor with symptoms or require treatment.
-But those that don’t can be left feeling unsure who to trust and where to turn to next.
+Thankfully most patients receive excellent care when they need visit their doctor with symptoms or require treatment, but those that don’t can be left feeling unsure who to trust and where to turn to next.

-While being a victim of medical negligence can lead to patients feeling vulnerable, unable to speak out or even embarrassed this shouldn’t be the case.
+Being a victim of bowel cancer misdiagnosis can lead to patients feeling vulnerable, unable to speak out or even embarrassed, but this shouldn’t be the case.
 You should be able to rely upon those responsible to listen to your medical concerns and take the necessary steps to help you.
-If you experienced delays, complications, or are mistreated when you had colon cancer, you can take action.
-You have the right to receive an explanation as to why things have gone wrong.
-If you have suffered an injury as a result you have a right to receive compensation.
+If you experienced delays, complications, or are mistreated when you had bowel cancer, you can take action.
+You have the right to receive an explanation as to why things have gone wrong and if you have suffered an injury as a result, you have a right to receive compensation.

 If you’ve been affected by medical negligence while fighting bowel cancer, Your Legal Friend could help you secure the compensation and justice that you need deserve to reflect the suffering you’re endured.
 While each individual case is different, our professional, expert team can guide you throughout the process.
 We know that compensation won’t right the wrongs you have experienced but it can help you take a step forward.
-After suffering negligent treatment for colon cancer, you may need additional care, or treatment, money to cover outgoings and bills while you recover and compensation can help to pay for these, without adding to existing worries or concerns.
+After suffering negligent treatment for bowel cancer, you may need additional care, or treatment, money to cover outgoings and bills while you recover and compensation can help to pay for these, without adding to existing worries or concerns.